Adam’s Fig, Tree of Whisdom, Tree of Paradise, Kalpataru, Apple of Paradise, A plant of Virtues

 - It is a fungal disease.
 Bunch and fruit size are reduced due to a reduction in leaf area available for photosynthesis.

 - High humidity, close planting, excessive weed or grass cover, and failure to remove suckers favor disease spread.

 - There should be provision for drainage.

 - Spray Bordeaux mixture + 2% linseed oil.

-- Under normal conditions, the bunch emerges from pseudostem but when the temperature is low it does not emerge properly from pseudostem.
+- In normal conditions, bunches emerge from the pseudostem, but when the temperature is low, it does not come out properly from the pseudostem.

-- The maturity time of the bunch is extended up to 5-6 months then 3.5-4 months.
+- The maturity time of the bunch is increased to 5-6 months instead of 3.5-4 months.

-- This order is called choke throate to low temperature.
+- This reaction is called choke throat at low temperatures.

-- Use eucalyptus as a shelterbelt to check the effect of cold wind.
+- Use Eucalyptus as a shelter belt to block the effect of cold wind.

 - Kottai Vazhai